wwlorey/djangoapp/README.md

     When prompted, leave username and email address as the defaults.
 Password is `Pollsdb1`.

-9. Reload the webapp in the browser.
-This page should be displayed:
+9. Reload the webapp in the browser and it should display the sample poll.

     ![basic page](images/basic-page.png)

-10. ???